 Gum Disease Prevention

 Gum disease is often called a “silent disease” because there may be no obvious symptoms until advanced stages.
 Dr. Sinclair encourages patients to brush twice a day and floss at least once a day.
-Bi-annual visits to our Norfolk, VA dentist office with teeth cleanings will also help reduce your risk for developing gum disease.
+Bi-annual visits to our Virginia Beach, VA dentist office with teeth cleanings will also help reduce your risk for developing gum disease.
 The best way to fight gum disease is prevention.

 Another important step to preventing gum disease is having a healthy diet.
 This means limiting sodas, sweets and snacks between meals.
 Drinking water will also help reduce bacteria in the mouth.